zacharyhenson/Aggressor-scripts/README.md

 Runs [Inveigh](https://github.com/Kevin-Robertson/Inveigh) against the selected machine(s) for a specified amount of time.
 This does automatically enable LLMNR and NBNS spoofing.

+>Ebowla/

+Adds interoperability between Cobalt Strike and [Ebowla](https://github.com/Genetic-Malware/Ebowla).
+I plan on making this process much more integrated and automated, but at this time, you can generate an Ebowla payload within Cobalt Strike by going to ```Attacks -> Generate Ebowla Payload```.
+See [ewbowla-interop.cna](Ebowla/ebowla-interop.cna) for instructions.

 >Pushover/

 [Pushover](https://pushover.net) support for Cobalt Strike, ridiculously useful.